Manakin Sabot, Virginia: History

-Virginia welcomed the refugees, as many of them were ex-aristocrats and noblemen with education and wealth, which they had brought with them on their emigration from France.
+Virginia government officials welcomed the refugees, as many of them were ex-aristocrats and noblemen with education and wealth, which they had brought with them on their emigration from France.
 The Colony exempted the French Huguenots from taxation for a period of seven years.
-On arriving in Virginia, they settled and wrested homes and plantations out of the wilderness; they built a church, a school, a hospital, and a smithy.
+On arriving in Virginia, they displaced the natives and wrested homes and plantations out of the wilderness; they built a church, a school, a hospital, and a smithy.

 The first group of Huguenots encountered great hardship, as many were urban people unprepared for the frontier.
-Leaders of the French Huguenots petitioned the government for more assistance as another ship of refugees landed at the Virginia Colony.
+French Huguenot leaders petitioned the government for more assistance as another ship of refugees landed at the Virginia Colony.
 Gradually the pioneers adapted and moved out of the village to their farms in the area.
-By 1750, the village was defunct.
+By 1750, the village was again defunct.
 Over the decades, the French and their descendants intermarried with English settlers.
 Many of their descendants moved west or south with other migrants, including into Kentucky and other areas.

-The area was increasingly developed by colonists for plantations, with planters shifting from tobacco to wheat and mixed crops in the eighteenth century as the market changed.
+Colonists increasingly developed the area as plantations, with planters shifting from tobacco to wheat and mixed crops in the eighteenth century as the market changed.
 Ben Dover Farm, Dover Slave Quarter Complex, Huguenot Memorial Chapel and Monument, Oak Grove, Powell's Tavern, Rochambeau Farm, and Tuckahoe Plantation are significant sites, built mostly from the colonial through the mid-19th century, which are listed on the National Register of Historic Places.
-Some of these farms and plantations were adapted and operated into the 20th century for agriculture.
+Some of these farms and plantations adapted yet remained agricultural into the 20th century.